 The SRA invites comment on the contribution level within its business plan consultation.
 The SRA does not consult separately on the contribution levels, which is a decision made by the SRA Board.
-In considering the appropriate level of contribution the Board will consider
+In considering the appropriate level of contribution the Board will consider the expected activity within the fund, levels of interventions and the appropriate balance to maintain the fund.

-Over the last 10 years the contributions to the Compensation Fund have fluctuated as the requirements of the fund have changed year on year.
+Over the last decade the contributions to the Compensation Fund have fluctuated as the requirements of the fund have changed year on year.
 They are shown in the table below.
 This also shows the accumulated funds at the end of each financial year (31 October).
-The lowest point in the fund's cashflow is typically the end of September each year before the annual contribution collection exercise.
+As noted above, the lowest point in the fund's cashflow is typically the end of September each year before the annual contribution collection exercise.
+The increased balance at the end of 2023-24 reflects the increased contribution levels in response to higher levels of claims in 2023-24 and expected increased grant payments in 2024/25.